birdwing/HA_Blueprints/README.md

 This is an automation Blueprint that generates actionable notifications from a Home Assistant To-do list.
 These actionable notifications are sent every day at the time you specify, through the notify service that you enter.
 It will generate 1 notification for each passed due item, with the ability to mark the item as completed right from the notification.
+There is also an optional *When chore is completed* actions section.
+This allows you to define actions to run when any chore is marked completed.
+There is also a variable called "todo_item" which holds the name of the completed action.
+Using this variable along with conditions it is possible to run different actions based on the name of the completed chore.

 [![Open your Home Assistant instance and show the blueprint import dialog with a specific blueprint pre-filled.](https://my.home-assistant.io/badges/blueprint_import.svg)](https://my.home-assistant.io/redirect/blueprint_import/?blueprint_url=https%3A%2F%2Fgithub.com%2Fbirdwing%2FHA_Blueprints%2Fblob%2Fmain%2Fautomations%2Fto-do_chore_notifications.yaml)